 You see God has that same fatherly love, plus some!
 Sometimes, we are full of love, and joy, and praising God, and telling Him that we love Him 3000….and then there are the times we doubt Him, mock Him, and do everything in our power to try and break His heart, but God loves us anyway.

 Forward to the end of the movie, to when Tony sacrifices himself to kill Thanos, and save the universe.
-All of the heroes and Tony’ loved ones, and yes, even the little boy, Harley (Ty Simpkins) that partnered up with him in Iron Man 3 are sad.
-The morn, they cry, and they try to process.
+All of the heroes and Tony’s loved ones, and yes, even the little boy, Harley (Ty Simpkins) that partnered up with him in Iron Man 3 are sad.
+They morn, they cry, and they try to process.
 After Tony’s funeral, Tony’s wife Pepper plays a video message that Tony filmed before he and the Avengers used the time travel machine.
 The video was to be played in case of Tony’s death, and Tony says

 Everybody wants a happy ending.
 Right?
 But it doesn’t always roll that way.
 Maybe this time.
 I’m hoping if you play this back, it’s in celebration.
-I hope families are reunited, I hope we get it back and something like a normal version of the planet has been restored, if there ever was such a thing.
+I hope families are reunited, I hope we get it back and something like a normal version of the planet has been restored if there ever was such a thing.
 God, what a world.
-Universe, now.
+The universe, now.
 If you told me ten years ago that we weren’t alone, let alone, you know, to this extent, I mean, I wouldn’t have been surprised, but come on, the epic forces of dark and light that have come in to play.
 And for better or worse, that’s the reality Morgan’s gonna have to find a way to grow up in.
 So I thought I better record a little greeting, in the case of an untimely death, on my part.
 I mean, not that death at any time isn’t untimely.
 This time travel thing we’re gonna try and pull off tomorrow, it’s got me scratching my head about the survivability of it all.
 Then again that’s the hero gig.
 Part of the journey is the end.
 What am I even tripping for?
-Everything’s gonna workout exactly the way it’s supposed to.
+Everything’s gonna work out exactly the way it’s supposed to.